 Professional Qualifications and Independence of the Board

 To strengthen the independence and effectiveness of the Board performance evaluation, Cathay FHC will appoint an external independent institution or an expert to carry out the Board performance evaluation once every three years, starting from 2017.
-Evaluation results will be submitted to the Board of Directors for discussion and disclosed in the annual report or on the company website.
-The commissioning of an external professional independent institution for conducting external evaluations of the Board performance is expected to be completed before the end of 2019.
+Cathay FHC has commissioned the "Taiwan Institute of Ethical Business and Forensics" to conduct the external performance evaluation of the company's Board of Directors in 2019, and discusses and implements enhancement measures in accordance with the Institute's optimization recommendations.
+For the results of Cathay FHC's internal and external Board and functional committee performance evaluations in 2019, please see our 2019 Annual Report P.43-49.

-Since 2007, Cathay FHC has purchased liability insurance for its directors, supervisors, and key staff members, including those from its subsidiaries.
+In order to lower the risks taken on by directors, supervisors, and the Company in general, Cathay FHC has purchased liability insurance since 2007 for its Directors, supervisors, and key staff members, including those from its subsidiaries.
 This is in line with the legal requirements during their terms in office.
-Contents of the insurance policy are reviewed annually, and the insured amount, coverage, premium rate, and other major contents are reported in the next board meeting after the policy is renewed each year starting in 2017.
-We hope to thus lower the risks taken on by directors, supervisors, and the Company, and establish a well-rounded corporate governance mechanism.
+The contents of the insurance policy are reviewed annually and reported to the Board after the policy is renewed each year.

 Remuneration of Senior Management